Eye contact keeps the 'crazy' at bay (and it's relationship to the housing crisis, addiction etc)

 (And if we're honest, this is apparently the craving that leads to an addicted society.
 Check out this youtube talk if you're curious.)

 Meeting people's eyes + passing each other on the sidewalk is necessary cuz:

 We get a chance to deal with our own 'crazy'.
 (I thought I was a saint - super spiritually evolved - before I got in a relationship.)

 we need to stay alive - we need connection for our nervous systems to be at ease and so we don't get sick (which is especially important for kids).

 There was a town they studied in the U.S. Roseto, where, despite drinking, smoking, and eating such atrocities as gluten and white sugar, they lived longer than similar more "healthy" towns.
 This is because they had more moments of connection with others in their daily lives.

 They have SCIENTIFICALLY studied this.

 And yet the thought of connection can be excruciating.
 Especially for those of us in North America.

 It's excruciating because possibly:

-1. When we were little the adults in our lives didn't really 'get' us.
+When we were little the adults in our lives didn't really 'get' us.
 (The fancy word is attunement.)
-We don't feel at ease with others.
+Therefore we don't feel at ease with others.